simboden/BVtkNodes/docs/BVTKNodes.rst

 shown in the node is set to the VTK object represented by the node, unless the value is empty.
 It is not possible to affect the order in which values are set, which may result in unwanted behavior.
-In this case, please add Custom Code to node, which is always run at last.
+In this case, please see :ref:`custom_code`.
+Custom code is always run at last.

-Some VTK classes include several overlapping methods to specify values, e.g. *vtkConeSource* has options for Angle, Height and Radius, two of which is enough to specify (third property can be hidden in Properties tab to disable it).
-If all are specified, then the latter values take precedence.

 .. warning::